One of 189 Pathways™

 The Discovery

-What makes The Wounded Healer different from other Type 4 pathways?
+What makes this pathway different from other Type 4 pathways?

 Can someone carry this pathway name with different Enneagram wings?